Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 1. Inability to Think Clearly

-The thought disorders that are experienced when PAWS is activated should not be confused with overall intelligence.
+The mental confusion or inability to think clearly when experiencing PAWS symptoms should not be confused with overall intelligence.
 Think of this symptom as a malfunction that switches on and off, rather than a chronic condition.

-Another common symptom is rigid and repetitive thinking in which the same thoughts circle around until they cannot be put together in an orderly way.
+Another similar symptom is rigid and repetitive thinking in which the same thoughts circle around until they cannot be put together in an orderly way.

 2. Memory Problems

-Imagine being able to understand something when it is first explained to you but then, 20 minutes later, you either can’t make sense of it or have forgotten it completely.
-This is a common and particularly frustrating symptom that accompanies PAWS.
+Imagine being able to understand something when it is first explained, but 20 minutes later, you either can’t make sense of it or have forgotten it completely.
+This is a common and particularly frustrating symptom that accompanies PAWS syndrome.

-In addition, long term memory can be affected, and those experiencing Post-Acute Withdrawal Syndrome may have a difficult time remembering significant events from their past.
-Much like how their ability to thinking clearly comes and goes, memory can also come and go in the same manner.
+In addition, long term memory can be affected, and those experiencing Post Acute Withdrawal Syndrome may have a difficult time remembering significant events from the past.
+Much like how the ability to think clearly comes and goes, memory can also come and go in the same manner.

-Something that is easily remembered in one moment may be lost in the next, making it especially difficult to retain new information and learn new skills.
+Something that is easily remembered in one moment may be lost in the next, making it especially difficult to retain new information or learn new skills.

-Think of someone in your life who has a tendency to overreact – someone whose response to stress or excitement is consistently more amplified than it should be.
+We all know someone who has a tendency to overreact – a person whose response to stress or excitement is consistently more amplified than it should be.

 Now, imagine that person’s typical reaction multiplied by ten.
 This is the emotional overreaction response associated with post-acute withdrawal syndrome.

-When experiencing PAWS, even the most trivial matters can lead to intense anger or anxiety, a response that has the potential to overwhelm the nervous system, resulting in an emotional shutdown.
+When experiencing PAWS symptoms, even the most trivial matters can lead to intense anger or anxiety, a response that has the potential to overwhelm the nervous system, resulting in an emotional shutdown.

-When this occurs, it leaves the person feeling numb and with unpredictable mood swings.
+When this occurs, it leaves a person feeling numb and with unpredictable mood swings.

 4. Sleep Problems

 While the majority of PAWS symptoms are temporary, issues related to sleep may be lifelong.
-This symptom often manifests in unusual or disturbing dreams that may interfere with full, restful sleep, or difficulty falling asleep or staying asleep for the entire night.
+This symptom often manifests in unusual or disturbing dreams that may interfere with full, restful sleep, as well as a difficulty falling asleep or staying asleep for the entire night.

-These inferences can result in a change in sleep patterns, meaning the person will sleep for unordinary long periods of time, or at unusual times of the day.
-Even though sleep issues are likely to improve with time, some of the unusual patterns may never be resolved completely.
+These issues can result in a change to sleep patterns, meaning a person will sleep for unusually long periods of time, or at odd times of the day.
+Even though sleep issues are likely to improve with time, some of the abnormal patterns may never be resolved completely.

 Fortunately, this is a symptom that many become accustomed to without severe difficulty.